coding-blocks/blog.codingblocks.com/_posts/2016-11-28-local-variable-pointer-returning-changes-in-gcc-5.md

 featured: false
 ---

-Returning local variable points from a function is something you should **never** do.
+Returning local variable pointers from a function is something you should **never** do.
 Because the returned address will exist, but the data inside it will have lost it's scope.